Matthew McConaughey is Now a Professor at University of Texas

 Officially Becoming A College Professor

-The iconic actor from Texas, Matthew McConaughey has decided to officially become a professor at the University of Texas and will be teaching in the department of Radio-Television-Film this fall.
+The iconic actor from Texas, Matthew McConaughey has decided to officially become a professor at the University of Texas and will be teaching in the department of Radio-Television-Film.

 Matthew graduated from the university back in 1993 with a film degree and has since been featured in over 50 films and won Oscars and Golden Globes from his leading roles in movies like “The Wolf of Wall Street,” “Interstellar,” “Dazed And Confused” and “How to Lose a Guy in 10 Days.”